-Demonstration (D) - includes activities with the primary purpose of demonstrating/disseminating scientific or technical knowledge or the like, that does not lead to distortions of competition.
+Demonstration (D) - includes activities with the primary purpose of demonstrating/Disseminating scientific or technical knowledge or the like, that does not lead to distortions of competition.
 Demonstration activities should not be confused with marketing of specific products or services.
 This means: 1) All interested parties should have access to the knowledge and/or practice demonstrated, and 2) Demonstrations should not deal with specific products or services that must be bought in order to utilize the demonstrated knowledge and/or practice.

-A detailed description of the activity types with examples can be found at www.gudp.dk (in Danish only) under 'Søg om tilskud fra GUDP' (Apply for a grant from GUDP).
-Then select the tab 'Om tilskuddet' (About the grant) and then 'Tilskudsberettigede aktivitetstyper' (Grant-eligible activity types).
+A detailed description of the activity types with examples can be found at www.gudp.dk (in Danish only) under the menu item 'Søg tilskud' ("Apply for a grant"), click on the link to 'TILSKUDSPORTALEN' ("THE GRANT PORTAL") and then the tab 'Om tilskuddet' ("About the grant) and then 'Tilskudsberettigede aktivitetstyper' (Grant-eligible activity types).